-McCarthy pledges ‘progress’ as failed bid for speaker collides with Jan 6 anniversary
+McCarthy flips 14 votes as he charts ‘progress’ in 12th failed bid for speaker

 The contours of a forthcoming deal to secure the California Republican’s role as House Speaker – a role formerly held by Democratic congresswoman Nancy Pelosi, who recently concluded one of the longest speaker tenures in US history – began to emerge after a dozen series of votes that failed to yield any speaker at all in the lower chamber of Congress.

-But there appear to be no promises among Republicans that a forthcoming vote will yield any positive results for Mr McCarthy, continuing the fragile spectacle of American democracy in the grim shadow of the January 6 insurrection.
+But there appear to be no promises among Republicans that forthcomings votes will be a victory for Mr McCarthy, continuing the fragile spectacle of American democracy in the grim shadow of the January 6 insurrection.

+“Mr McCarthy does not have the votes today, he will not have the votes tomorrow, next week or next year,” MrGaetz said from the House floor on Friday as he offered up Jim Jordan as a nominee.

+He suggested Mr McCarthy was pursuing an “exercise in vanity” and said there is “insufficient trust” among GOP lawmakers in the House Republican leader.

 An agreement reportedly under consideration would concede to far-right holdouts among the so-called Freedom Caucus and others around rules changes that would shrink the power of the speaker’s office and give rank-and-file members more influence in drafting and passing legislation.